 Baron Douphol, Violetta's current lover, waits nearby to escort her to the salon.
-Once there, the Baron is asked to give a toast, but refuses, and the crowd turns to Alfredo, who agrees to sing a brindisi - a drinking song move there to dance.
-After a series of severe coughs and almost fainting, free").
-From off stage, Alfredo's voice is heard singing about love as he walks down the street.

-(Alfredo, Violetta, chorus: Libiamo ne' lieti calici.- "Let's drink from the
+Once there, the Baron is asked to give a toast, but refuses, and the crowd turns to Alfredo, who agrees to sing a brindisi - a drinking song (Alfredo, Violetta, chorus: Libiamo ne' lieti calici.- "Let's drink from the joyful cups").